This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Becoming angry and out of control or aggressive and destroying things

-- Unable to care for yourself and needing someone to take care of you
+- Not being able to care for yourself and needing someone to take care of you

 - You have a rash or your skin is itchy and swollen.

 - You are depressed and have difficulty coping with your symptoms.

 - You have questions or concerns about your condition or care.